 [81mg tab - bedtime] Often prescribed to prevent blood clots.
 This effect reduces the risk of stroke and heart attack.

-[25mg tab - twice daly] Belongs to a group of drugs called beta-blockers.
-Beta-blockers affect the heart and circulation (blood flow through arteries and veins).
-Carvedilol is used to treat heart failure and hypertension (high blood pressure).
+[25mg tab - twice daly] A beta-blocker, it affects the heart and circulation.
+Used to treat heart failure and hypertension.
 It is also used after a heart attack that has caused your heart not to pump as well.

-[500mg - 2 tabs - twice daily] Used to treat type 2 diabetes.
-Metformin decreases the amount of glucose (sugar) you absorb from your food and the amount of glucose made by your liver.
-Metformin also increases your body's response to insulin.
+[500mg - 2 tabs - twice daily] Metformin decreases the amount of glucose (sugar) you absorb from your food and the amount of glucose made by your liver; also increases your body's response to insulin.

 Novolog Flexpen (short-term)

-[25 units - evening] Insulin glargine is used to treat type 1 and type 2 diabetes.
-Insulin glargine is long-acting and helps move sugar from the blood into other body tissues where it is used for energy.
+[30 units - evening] Insulin glargine is long-acting and helps move sugar from the blood into other body tissues where it is used for energy.
 It also helps the body break down carbohydrates, fats, and proteins from the diet.

 Triglycerides can also raise heart disease risk.
+Low triglyceride levels are always better, preferably below 100.
 Levels that are borderline high (150-199 mg/dL) or high (200 mg/dL or more) may need treatment in some people.
 Niacin can be taken to lower cholesterol and triglycerides in the blood.

 Approximately 40-50% of the total daily insulin dose is to replace insulin overnight, when you're fasting and between meals.
 This is called background or basal insulin replacement.
 The other 50-60% of the total daily insulin dose is for carbohydrate coverage (food) and high blood sugar correction.
 This is called the bolus insulin replacement.
 The insulin-to-carbohydrate ratio represents how many grams of carbohydrate are covered or disposed of by 1 unit of insulin.
 Generally, one unit of rapid-acting insulin will dispose of 12-15 grams of carbohydrate.
 This range can vary from 4-30 grams or more of carbohydrate depending on sensitivity to insulin.